chr15m/flk/README.md

 You're probably thinking of [Gherkin, the original Clojure-like LISP in Bash by Alan Dipert](https://github.com/alandipert/gherkin/).
 Gherkin helped kick off the [make-a-lisp](https://github.com/kanaka/mal/) revolution.
+You might also be thinking of [babashka](https://github.com/borkdude/babashka) which is a bare-metal solution using real Clojure.

 ### Why is it called Fleck?